Factbox: OPEC oil cut, if it comes, more face-saver than meaningful - analysts

 ABN AMRO - "75 PCT CHANCE OF CUT"

-"If OPEC surprises with a larger cut, or can make sure that non-OPEC producers like Russia would also cut production, then the impact can be bigger and a jump towards $55-60 range can be seen.
+"If OPEC surprises with a larger cut, or can make sure that non-OPEC producers like Russia would also cut production, then the impact can be bigger and a jump toward $55-60 range can be seen.
 However, the risk of a disappointment is much bigger.
-A real failure could push prices below $41 a barrel which would open the way towards the 2016 lows of around $30."
+A real failure could push prices below $41 a barrel which would open the way toward the 2016 lows of around $30."

 MACQUARIE - "DEAL HAS A 60 PCT CHANCE OF SUCCESS"